 Professional development is an integral part of graduate education at Princeton.
 The Office of the Dean of the Graduate School developed GradFUTURES®, a campus-wide professional development initiative, to empower graduate students with the professional competencies and connections they need to chart their future with clarity and confidence.
 GradFUTURES serves as a hub solely dedicated to connecting all graduate students to programs, resources, opportunities, graduate alumni, and other leaders who can help them explore and pursue their unique interests.
 We define professional development as the systematic learning and acquisition of skills and competencies that will support scholarly and research goals while preparing graduate students for professional success in diverse roles within the academic, public, and private sectors.
 We believe comprehensive professional development mutually reinforces doctoral training, creates equitable access to pathways within and beyond the academy -- and widens the aperture of opportunity for Ph.D. students.

 GradFUTURES provides a learning framework for acquiring skills and competencies that support graduate students’ scholarly and research goals while preparing them for professional success within their chosen field of endeavor.
-This framework integrates all programs offered on or off-campus and organizes them according to six core competency categories: Research & Data Analysis; Leadership & Collaboration; Writing & Public Speaking; Teaching & Mentoring; Career Management; and Personal Well-being & Effectiveness; Diversity, Equity & Inclusion; and Innovation & Entrepreneurship.
+This framework integrates all programs offered on or off-campus and organizes them according to eight core competency categories: Research & Data Analysis; Leadership & Collaboration; Writing & Public Speaking; Teaching & Mentoring; Career Management; Personal Well-being & Effectiveness; Diversity, Equity & Inclusion; and Innovation & Entrepreneurship.